CDECatapult/cpn-pdr-api/README.md

 ## Request

-It expect a `POST` http request with a JSON input in the following format:
+It expects a `POST` http request with a JSON input in the following format:

 ```js
 {